-Car rentals are not recommended where conference travel and airport shuttles are readily available; seek approval in advance to make sure Rice will cover a car rental for your trip.
 Car rentals can be reserved with a Rice account at National or Enterprise.
 Rental vehicles may need to be purchased on a personal card and reimbursed because the credit card must be presented when picking up the vehicle.
 Rice's auto insurance policy covers students in rental car or Rice vehicles when rented with the Rice code (within the U.S. only).
 You must decline the additional auto insurance offered by the rental company or pay for it yourself.
 GPS service is not an allowable additional rental expense.
 Avoid high company fuel charges by refilling the tank before returning the vehicle; keep fuel receipts.